wandernetin/fffc/README.md

 ## Extra requirements
 * files are encoded in UTF-8 and may contain special characters
-* strings columns may contain characters to be escaped like ',' CR LF
+* strings columns may contain characters and then need to be escaped with " (double quotes) like ',' but.
+Only CR or LF are forbidden
-* in case the format of the file is not correct, the program should fail but state explicitly why
+* in case the format of the file is not correct, the program should fail but say explicitly why
 * a fixed format file may be very big (several GB)